 There’s a plethora of regularly updated public COVID data available online.
 Some of the best sources include CDC COVID Data Tracker and Our World In Data.
 For more niche projects, try the Coronavirus Tweets Database, featuring more than 1 billion Tweets, as well as The Marshall Project’s COVID cases in prisons datasets.

-If you’re looking for healthcare data, start with the WHO’s Global Health Observation repository.
+Start with the WHO’s Global Health Observation repository if you’re looking for healthcare data.
 The platform features a variety of health-related statistics such as HIV/AIDs, vaccination rates, and malaria.
 If you want to build a machine learning health project, this is the source to utilize

-Academic Torrents is a database for large-scale datasets for research projects.
-The data is shared by researchers, and there’s a variety of interesting sources, including the classic Enron email dataset or the annotated New York Times text corpus, which contains 1.8 million articles.
+Academic Torrents is a database that provides large-scale datasets for research projects.
+Researchers share the data, and there’s a variety of interesting sources, including the classic Enron email dataset or the annotated New York Times text corpus, which contains 1.8 million articles.

 For FinTech machine learning projects, you’ll find a variety of finance-related datasets on Nasdaq Data Link.
 The site features both paid and free data.
 Some free datasets of note include Zillow Real Estate Data and Federal Reserve Economic Data.
-To access the site’s free datasets, you’ll need to create an account to access the 20+ free sources.
-However, there are numerous premium datasets available as well.
+To access the site’s free datasets, you must create an account to access the 20+ free sources.
+However, numerous premium datasets are available as well.
 This is a great data source for a real estate data science project.

 Each week, Jeremy Singer-Vine compiles a newsletter of useful and curious datasets.
-Since 2015, he’s published more than 300 newsletters, and you can access the full archive on his site.
-The latest edition featured a dataset of restaurant “chainness” as well as an energy-demand dataset.
+Since 2015, he’s published more than 300 newsletters; you can access the full archive on his site.
+The latest edition featured a dataset of restaurant “chains” as well as an energy-demand dataset.
 If you’re interested in data, you should subscribe to the weekly newsletter.

 NASA’s Earth Science Data Systems Program is a repository of the organization’s Earth science data.
 You’ll find datasets related to sea level rise, wildfire frequency, and tropical storms, among other interesting earth sciences insights.
 See the Data Pathfinders tool to learn how to source and access science datasets.

-For open data related to crime and law enforcement, this is one of the best sources for U.S. crime statistics.
-You can search by state or jump into various datasets including use of force or arrests.
+For open crime and law enforcement data, this is one of the best sources for U.S. crime statistics.
+You can search by state or jump into various datasets, including use of force or arrests.

 Looking for a specific type of data for your project?
 We’re surfacing some of the most useful datasets to use in a wide range of data science projects from data analysis and visualization to machine learning and data cleaning.

-Whether you want to work with predictions or classification, these datasets are both interesting and helpful for machine learning projects.
-The data is relatively clean and lends nicely to machine learning, e.g., plenty of variables that can help make predictions for the target column.
+Whether you want to work with predictions or classification, these datasets are interesting and helpful for machine learning projects.
+The data is relatively clean and lends nicely to machine learning, e.g., plenty of variables that can help predict the target column.

-This dataset, used in DoorDash data science take-homes, features user and transaction data and asks you to build a model to predict the time for deliveries.
+This dataset, used in DoorDash data science take-homes, features user and transaction data and asks you to build a model to predict delivery time.

 Build a stroke prediction model with this handy dataset.
 The CVS contains patient information like gender, age, pre-existing conditions, and smoking status that can help you build a model.

-The dataset used in this take-home contains all pitches from the 2011 MLB season and asks you to build a model to predict the probability of a type of pitch.
+The dataset used in this take-home contains all pitches from the 2011 MLB season and asks you to build a model to predict the probability of a pitch type.

-This dataset from the UCI Machine Learning Repository contains survey data from married couples.
-Use the data to identify predictive indicators of divorce or to build a divorce prediction model.
+This UCI Machine Learning Repository dataset contains survey data from married couples.
+Use the data to identify predictive divorce indicators or build a prediction model.

 The data used in this take-home includes cyber security threats and events faced in the healthcare industry.
 You can use this data to build a healthcare risk assessment model.

 With data from more than 400,000 flights in January 2019 and January 2020, this data from the Bureau of Transportation is well suited for building a model for winter flight delays.
-This is a useful dataset for a regression data science project.
+This dataset is useful for a regression data science project.

 Can you predict gender from a Twitter user’s profile and tweets?
 Build models to answer that question with this dataset, which contains information on more than 20,000 Twitter users.